 What does the Flight Card display?

-- • Flight Number, Registration & Logo – The aircraft’s flight number, registration number
+- Flight Number, Registration & Logo – The aircraft’s flight number, registration number, airline logo are displayed.

-- • Origin & Destination – The flight’s origin and destination airport is displayed.
+- Origin & Destination – The flight’s origin and destination airports are displayed.

-- • Mode-S and Squawk - The squawk code is a 4 digit unique identifying code for ATC.
+- Mode-S and Squawk - The Mode-S code is a worldwide unique code that identifies the aircraft.
+The squawk code is a 4 digit unique identifying code for ATC.